 - leafy greens

-Eating fish twice per week, as well as walnuts, spinach, and eggs throughout the week should provide your diet an adequate amount of omega-3s.
+Eating fish twice per week or omega-3 rich foods like flax seeds, chia seeds, walnuts, leafy vegetables, and eggs throughout the week should provide your diet an adequate amount of omega-3s.

 If you think your diet or routine doesn’t provide enough omega-3s, talk with your doctor about ways to boost your intake.
 Likewise, if your annual blood work shows your LDL levels are creeping up, talk about whether starting statin therapy would be beneficial for you.

 It’s also a good idea to talk with your doctor about your cardiovascular health risks.
-Ask about your risk for stroke or heart attack.
+Ask about your risk for stroke, heart attack, or other forms of heart disease.
 If you’re at risk, it’s important to discuss ways you can start improving your cardiovascular health.